PBO-Tools/PBO-Tools---Hitmarkers/README.md

 ## About The Project

-Six Hitmarkers is a mod for the game DayZ (https://www.bohemia.net/games/dayz) that adds hitmarkers to modded servers.
-Server owners have the ability to customize the hitmarkers, including enabling or disabling them for different entities such as animals, zombies, players, and Expansion helicopters.
-Players also have the option to enable or disable hitmarkers for their own game by pressing a keybind.
-By default, critical hits (e.g. brain or headshot) on zombies and animals will trigger hitmarkers, but this will be configurable in a future update.
+PBO Tools Hitmarkers is a DayZ game mod designed to introduce hitmarkers into custom servers.
+With this mod, server owners gain the flexibility to personalize the hitmarkers, deciding whether they apply to various entities like animals, zombies, players, and Expansion helicopters.
+Moreover, players themselves can easily toggle hitmarkers on or off in their own game using a keybind.
+Presently, the mod sets hitmarkers for critical hits on zombies and animals, such as brain or headshots, as the default setting.
+However, upcoming updates will allow players to configure this aspect to suit their preferences.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>